llm-edge/hal-9100/examples/hello-world-code-interpreter-mixtral-nodejs/README.md

 If you run into any issues, here's what you can do:
 - Clean the database: `make reboot`
-- Restart the infrastructure: `docker-compose --profile api -f docker/docker-compose.yml up -d`
+- Restart the infrastructure: `docker compose --profile api -f docker/docker-compose.yml up -d`

 If you still run into issues, please contact @louis030195 on [Discord](https://discord.gg/XMetBW3zCG).
 Or book a call [here](https://cal.com/louis030195/ai).